Lesterpaintstheworld/terminal-velocity/actionable_tasks.md

 ## Immediate Tasks
 1. **Content Integration:** Begin integrating identified elements into the narrative structure, focusing on character development and thematic coherence.
+2. **Address Quality Deviations:** Review and address the identified discrepancies in AI capabilities and character interactions to enhance narrative quality.
+3. **Enhance Ethical Considerations:** Ensure that ethical frameworks are consistently tied to character arcs and narrative progression throughout the story.
 3. **Documentation of Findings**:
    - Create a record of identified quality deviations or inaccuracies in `./findings_initial_content_verification.md`.
    - Document actionable feedback in `./actionable_tasks.md` for future reference.